alan-turing-institute/AutisticaCitizenScience/README.md

 Information about project management protocols can be found in the [project management](project-management) directory.

+## Get in touch

+There are many ways to get in touch with the Autistica/Turing Citizen Science project team!

+- Ping us in our [gitter channel](https://gitter.im/alan-turing-institute/AutisticaCitizenScience).
+  - This is our preferred method of open communication and discussion!
+    We'd love for you to say hello.
+- Join the discussion in our [issues][aut-cit-sci-issues] and [pull requests][aut-cit-sci-prs].
+  - For more instructions, checkout our [contributing guidelines](CONTRIBUTING.md)
+- Subscribe to our [mailing list](https://tinyletter.com/AutisticaTuringCitizenScience) with which we send monthly project updates.
+- You can contact research associate Georgia Aitkenhead by email at gaitkenhead@turing.ac.uk.
+- You can contact lead investigator Kirstie Whitaker by email at kwhitaker@turing.ac.uk.

 ## Contributors

 The Autistica/Turing Citizen Science project welcomes all contributions.